If you have allergies, you know they can make you miserable. But are they a problem for life, or can you grow out of them?

 This approach is definitely not something you should try on your own at home.
 Always work with an allergist, Dr. Pien says.

-If you have allergies or suspect that you might, it’s a good idea to work with a board-certified allergist who can arrange for proper allergy testing, Dr. Pien says.
+If you have allergies or suspect that you might, it’s a good idea to work with a qualified allergist who can arrange for proper allergy testing, Dr. Pien says.

 Recent advancements in testing materials are yielding more accurate allergy diagnoses, she says.
 If you suspect you may have outgrown an allergy, talk with your doctor about your diagnosis and find out whether getting retested makes sense.